rmarketing/blog-src/content/post/google-tag-manager.md

 To get started managing your tags using Tag Manager:

+1. Go to <a href="https://www.google.com/analytics/tag-manager/" target="_blank">
+www.google.com/analytics/tag-manager
-1. Go to <https://www.google.com/analytics/tag-manager/> and create a Tag Manager account (you can use your existing Google account).
+</a> and create a Tag Manager account (you can use your existing Google account).
 2. Create a container for your site or app.

 ![Creating an account in Google Tag Manager](/blog/images/gtm1_small.png)